+Figure 2.2.3 Block diagram of the software program

 PROTOTYPE DESIGN

-The prototype design consists of components enclosed in a block of 3D printed casing that will be attached at the side of the glasses as shown in Figure 2.2.2.
-A transparent lens will be positioned at the front of the glasses as shown in figure 2.2.3 where the transcription output will be displayed to be seen by the user using the reflection of the display.
+The prototype design consists of components enclosed in a block of 3D printed casing that will be attached at the side of the glasses as shown in Figure 2.2.5.
+A reflector which is a transparent lens will be positioned at the front of the glasses as shown in figure 2.2.4 where the transcription output will be displayed to be seen by the user using the reflection of the display.